 Is the only thing that makes cereal healthy milk?
-Any products that claim it is fortified with vitamins is the warning bell.
-If a product is fortified for any reason then it in simple terms all the ‘real’ food has been processed out and vitamins and minerals are added to fortify the product, and cereals are the worse culprit of this.
+Any product that claims it is fortified with vitamins is the warning bell.
+If a product is fortified for any reason then in simple terms all the ‘real’ food has been processed out and vitamins and minerals are added to fortify the product, and cereals are the worse culprit of this.
 Cereals are processed and full of sugar.
 This blog will outline why you should avoid cereal and how you can make your breakfast healthier.

 The truth about cereal

 Marketing makes cereal sound very healthy.
 Cereal has added banana, blueberries, strawberries.
 The packaging looks great, the claims are amazing and what about the idea that ‘breakfast is the most important part of your day?’
 It is all marketing from big brands to entice you into an easy, on the go, healthy start to the day.
 The clever ‘fresh’ looking packaging and the use of energetic, fit images lead you to believe that your cereal product is good for you.
 When sadly it really isn’t.

 Kelloggs himself made up the phrase ‘breakfast is the most important part of your day’.
 It is a marketing slogan.

 Marketing and strategising come into all big brands, there are government guidelines of course, but these can be sidestepped.
 When Kellogg’s announced that they were going to add the ‘traffic light’ labelling to ‘some’ of their packets the reasoning was to let consumers know how much sugar was in each serving, it was a step in the right direction.
 This came about from pressure from consumers.